Lph-one/IAS-chicken-breeding-lab-leg-disorder/WGCNA/README.md

 # WGCNA Analysis and Visualization for CA and CT Groups

-A reproducible workflow for Weighted correlation network analysis (WGCNA) and cross-group module comparison using metabolomics data.
+A reproducible workflow for weighted correlation network analysis (WGCNA) and cross-group module comparison using metabolomics data.

 ---